MicrosoftDocs/xamarin-docs/docs/android/deploy-test/release-prep/index.md

 - **[Set Packaging Properties](#Set_Packaging_Properties)** &ndash;
     Packaging properties control the creation of the Android application package (APK).
 This step optimizes the APK, protects its assets, and modularizes the packaging as needed.
+Additionally, you can provide your users with an Android App Bundle that's optimized for their devices.

 - **[Compile](#Compile)** &ndash; This step compiles the code and assets to verify that it builds in Release mode.